celalcakiroglu/tsc/_build/html/_sources/Processing.txt

 * **mouseX, mouseY** : Variables holding the current x and y coordinates of the mouse when it is positioned on the canvas.
 These coordinates are the pixel distances in horizontal and vertical direction from the upper left corner of the canvas.

+* **height, width** : These variables are always equal to the height and width of the sketch window.

 Coordinates on a Canvas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~